dau4096/Raycasting-Renderer/README.md

 - Point-sources.
 - Constant colour.
 - Can be dynamically enabled/disabled via flags.
-- Expensive to render.

 TextObjects;
 - Sprite-like labels.
 - Can only use up to 64 Alphanumeric characters per TO, plus a few extra symbols: `-.!?,'/:;&[]()^`
 - Always fully lit.
-- Very expensive to render, when numerous.

 ___
 ## The GPU-Side